hshadman/IDP_Global_Local_Conformational_Landscapes/README.md

 We use the conformational ensembles of the Gaussian Walk (GW) polymer model as a reference for the ensembles of other proteins and polymers.
 The GW file used in these examples (reference_GW_chainlen_100_for_RSA.csv) can be downloaded from Zenodo.

+The code here can be easily adapted for any protein/polymer chain.